The out of control EPA, the government agency with its own SWAT team, has gone after another

 Indeed, Johnson told Fox News he actually has a permit to build the stock pond and, oh by the way, is also exempt from EPA scrutiny,

 The government says he violated the Clean Water Act by building a dam on a creek without a permit from the Army Corps of Engineers.
 Further, the EPA claims that material from his pond is being discharged into other waterways.
 Johnson says he built a stock pond — a man-made pond meant to attract wildlife — which is exempt from Clean Water Act regulations.

 The property owner says he followed the state rules for a stock pond when he built it in 2012 and has an April 4-dated letter from the Wyoming State Engineer’s Office to prove it.

 Where does the EPA get off telling land owners what they can and can’t do with trickles of water on their own land?

-The EPA’s action was initiated soon after controversy brewed on the Hill over the EPA’s proposed rule redefining “waters of the United States” in the Clean Water Act to include all ponds, lakes, wetlands and natural or manmade streams that have any effect on downstream navigable waters — whether on public lands or private property.
+The EPA’s action was initiated soon after controversy brproposed rule redefining “waters of the United States” in the Clean Water Act to include all ponds, lakes, wetlands and natural or manmade streams that have any effect on downstream navigable waters — whether on public lands or private property.ewed on the Hill over the EPA’s

 The EPA has been using a nebulous definition of “navigable waters” for years now.
 Their idea of navigable waters includes creeks that are dry half the year.